Do Gutter Guards Work?

 There are several main types of gutter guards.
 Each provides a different solution depending on what's best for your home.

 - Metal Screens: This type of guard is easy to install by fastening onto the outer lip of the gutter.
-They're also inexpensive.
-But they are susceptible to clogging.
-Small debris collects in the opening of the mesh screen.
+They're also inexpensive, but they are susceptible to clogging.
+Small debris may collect in the opening of the mesh screen.

 - Micro Mesh: These gutter guards are a support frame with a filtering mesh material.
-The mesh ranges from fine to micro mesh.
-Micro mesh technology provides the best flow with minimal clogging from small debris.
+The mesh ranges from fine to micro mesh which provides the best flow with minimal clogging from small debris.
 However, these systems are harder to install.

 - Reverse Curve and Slit Guards: This type of gutter guard forms a cover over your gutter.
 Water slips around the guard, but large debris can't make it in.
-However, these guards fail during heavy rain.
-They aren't designed to handle the volume of water during a major downpour.
+However, these guards fail during heavy rain, and they aren't designed to handle the volume of water during a major downpour.

 - Sponge Guards: Instead of a cover, sponge guards sit inside your gutter.
 Water flows through the sponge while it blocks large debris from clogging the gutter.
 However, small debris gets caught in the sponge.
 Seeds can sprout, and mold and mildew can grow.

 No matter which gutter guards you choose, learn about the pros and cons of each.
 This knowledge will help your guards last longer and function better.

 Your gutters work together with your roof design to channel water away from your home.
 Without keeping an eye on your gutters and guards, problems can cause damage.
 Despite the promise of debris-free gutters, gutter guards tend to collect debris on top of the covers.
 When debris collects, the weight increase on your gutters and you run the risk of them bending or separating from your roof.
 When snow and ice hit the Greater Charlotte area, your gutter guards can also buckle under the weight of these elements sitting on top of your gutter covers.